 - Pussy or Bloody Drool

 The Hazards of Untreated Periodontal Disease in Pets

 Untreated periodontal disease in dogs and cats can lead to dangerous infections, like abscesses and blood infections.
 Advanced dental disease may also affect your pet’s heart, liver and kidneys.
 In order to avoid these potentially life-threatening conditions, it is important to keep your pet’s teeth clean with a combination of at-home care and regular veterinary teeth cleanings.

 Pet Dental Cleanings in Edmond

-santafevetclinic.com recommends that all dogs and cats receive their first dental checkup shortly after they are weaned and at least once a year for every year of their lives.
+Santa Fe Vet Clinic recommends that all dogs and cats receive their first dental checkup shortly after they are weaned and at least once a year for every year of their lives.
 Pet dental checkups include an examination of your pet’s head, neck, face, ears and mouth in order to check for signs of health problems.
-Once the basic examination is complete, your veterinarian will completely clean all the plaque and tartar from your pet’s teeth and below the gum line.
+Once the basic examination is complete, a dental cleaning surgery or COHAT (comprehensive oral health assessment and treatment) is needed so your veterinarian will be able to completely clean the plaque and tartar from your pet’s teeth and below the gum line.
 Once your pet’s teeth are clean, we can give you tips and tricks to help you remove food particles and plaque at home between professional pet dental cleanings, like pet-safe toothpaste and toothbrushes as well as dental chews.

 To learn more about our veterinary dental services and how they can protect the health of your pet, call us at (405) 341-5634 today.